hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 A domain is assumed to have an TDID that is the endpoint of the domain.
 That TDID information (endpoint, public key) can be found using the recipient's DIDDoc (e.g. the DIDDoc of the recipient's pairwise DID).

-Unlike the "within domain" case above, where the TDIDs and purpose for sending messages between Agents are known, in the cross domain case, the TDID information must be found.
+Unlike the "within domain" case above, where the TDIDs and purpose for sending messages between Agents are assumed to be known, in the cross domain case, the TDID information must be found.

 ### Inbound Domain Routing